Shannon H Ford

 Professional Service

-My academic service efforts include my work as, 1) a university senator, 2) current or previous memberships in the School of Nursing Simulation Learning Committee (elected), the DNP Syllabus Committee, and the Prelicensure Testing Policy Review/Revision Committee, 3) work on multiple ad hoc committees (Clinical Site Visit ad hoc and Clinical Site Evaluation Taskforce), 4) my previous role as member and my continued as needed role on the Duke internal review board (IRB) for research, and 5) my mentorship of students and the development of new content, courses, and innovative learning strategies to support our university mission including DNP On Campus Intensives, and five college-wide interprofessional simulations, and the development support for a university and community wide simulation.
+Dr. Ford's academic service efforts include work as, 1) a university senator, 2) current or previous memberships in the School of Nursing Simulation Learning Committee (elected), the DNP Syllabus Committee, and the Prelicensure Testing Policy Review/Revision Committee, 3) work on multiple ad hoc committees (Clinical Site Visit ad hoc and Clinical Site Evaluation Taskforce), 4) as needed member of the Duke University Health System internal review board (IRB) for research, and 5) mentorship of students and the development of new content, courses, and innovative learning strategies to support our university mission including DNP On Campus Intensives, and five college-wide interprofessional simulations, and the development support for a university and community wide simulation.

 Community Engagement

-My service also includes my advanced practice as a Pediatric Nurse Practitioner.
-My clinical practice informs my academic work and my humanity, providing real-world context for applying my biopsychosocial principles and providing holistic, personalized care to my clients.
-In primary care settings, I continue to witness firsthand how biological vulnerabilities interact with psychological resilience and social resources to determine health trajectories.
-In turn, my clients help me refine my scholarly perspective and ideas; it enriches my teaching and research with human examples and a nuanced understanding of patient and collective human experiences.
-My practice nourishes my soul and strengthens my resolve: Each time I engage with patients, I am reminded of why I chose this path and why this profession is not just my job, it is, alongside my work as a parent, my life’s work.
+Dr. Ford's service also includes work as an advanced practice Pediatric Nurse Practitioner.
+Their clinical practice informs their academic work and their humanity, providing real-world context for applying biopsychosocial principles and providing holistic, personalized care to clients.
+In primary care settings, Dr. Ford continues to witness firsthand how biological vulnerabilities interact with psychological resilience and social resources to determine health trajectories.
+In turn, their clients help refine scholarly perspective and ideas; it enriches their teaching and research with human examples and a nuanced understanding of patient and collective human experiences.
+Dr. Ford reports that their clinical practice nourishes their humanity and strengthens their resolve: Each time Dr. Ford has the opportunity to engage with patients, they report being reminded of why they chose this path and why this profession is not just a job, it is, alongside their work as a parent, their life’s work.

 Honors & Awards